mannluca/mannluca.github.io/index.md

 I am working in the field of arithmetic geometry, with my main interest lying in the geometric Langlands program.
 I am also interested in and apply methods from Clausen-Scholze's condensed mathematics.

+* [A 6-functor formalism for solid quasi-coherent sheaves on the Fargues-Fontaine curve](https://arxiv.org/pdf/2412.20968) (with Johannes Anschütz and Arthur-César Le Bras). <br>
+  Preprint (2024).

 * [6-Functor Formalisms and Smooth Representations](https://arxiv.org/pdf/2410.13038) (with Claudius Heyer). <br>
   Preprint (2024).